-The Resource Assessment Report outlines the institutional, individual and financial resources that can be leveraged to support the implementation of the strategies identified as part of the community engagement and research activities of the Starr Hill Small Area Plan process.
+The Resource Assessment Report outlines the institutional, individual and financial resources that can be leveraged to support the implementation of the strategies identified as part of the community engagement and research activities of the Starr Hill Vision Plan process.
 This report is divided into several sections:

-- The Strategies & Partners sections provide an overview of partners and champions that can support in driving initiatives forward; - The Financing and Resourcing Toolbox outlines the types of funding and financing opportunities that can be leveraged to implement the initiatives outlined in the Small Area Plan; - The City Yard Deep Dive discusses in further detail the resourcing and programming considerations for the proposed development on this property; - The Community Benefits & Return on Investment section provides recommendations and preliminary impact projections that can be derived from the implementation of the proposed initiatives.
+- The Strategies & Partners sections provide an overview of partners and champions that can support driving initiatives forward NHCD/LISC will champion the opportunities until other relationships are cultivated to take on the projects; - The Financing and Resourcing Toolbox outlines the types of funding and financing opportunities that can be leveraged to implement the initiatives outlined in the Vision Plan; - The City Yard Deep Dive discusses in further detail the resourcing and programming considerations for the proposed development on this property; - The Community Benefits & Return on Investment section provides recommendations and preliminary impact projections that can be derived from the implementation of the proposed initiatives.